cpatil2/LCSProject/readme.txt

 //For the Longest Common Sub-sequence---------------------------

-//Version 2
+//Alternate Version 3

-This program take command line arguments..
+This program take command line arguments...

 Compile using command: